The Library Legacy Society

 The stories of yesterday are the legacy upon which today’s Princeton Public Library was built.
 The groundwork for our success was laid by good will and philanthropic gestures more than 100 years in the making.

 In 1945, Mrs. E.F.
 Northrup left the Princeton Public Library its first recorded bequest.
 One person can make a difference and Mrs. Northrup’s testamentary gift of $1,000 was surely significant in its day.

-We invite you to become a member of the Library Legacy Society.
-In doing so, you will join a special group of individuals who have told us that they have provided for the Princeton Public Library Foundation in their will or estate plan.
-Each year the library recognizes the Legacy Society members at the annual Donor Appreciation event.
+We invite you to join a special group of individuals who have told us that they have provided for the Friends and Foundation of the Princeton Public Library in their will or estate plan.
+Each year the library recognizes the Legacy Society members at the an annual Donor Appreciation event.

 Planned Giving and Planning your Estate